ibm-garage-dach/cloud-native-bootcamp-iks/lab-08-storage.md

 - storage access is restricted to one pod only (read + write)
 - storage is deployed in the region: eu-de and zone: fra02

 Attached the YAML of the PostgreSQL.
-Besides the Persistent Volume Claim you need to create another Kubernetes Resources to start up the containers in the Kubernets Pod successfully.
+Besides the Persistent Volume Claim you need to create another Kubernetes Resources to start up the containers in the Kubernetes Pod successfully.

 ```yaml
 apiVersion: v1